Skip to main content

 What sets a successful ABM strategy apart from one that fails isn’t necessarily the difference in the initial effort, it’s the willingness to continue improving it after you’ve started your first ABM campaigns.

-But to be able to make such changes with confidence, you need data to back up those decisions.
+But to be able to make such changes with confidence, you need data from tracking and attribution tools to back up those decisions.

 According to Capgemini, change management projects are 27% more likely to succeed if the company has a high level of data maturity.